 What are we trying to find out about manakins with our research?
-Scientists found out that this bird and about 20% of the other species in Costa Rica migrate up and down mountain slopes each year, similar to migrating from temperate areas to the tropics.
-In some of our previous work, we found out that those migrations are driven by the heavy rainfall that occurs during the wet season.
+We know that this bird and about 20% of the other bird species in Costa Rica make seasonal migrations up and down mountain slopes each year, similar to migrating from temperate areas to the tropics.
+Previously, we found out that those migrations are driven by the heavy rainfall that occurs during the wet season.
 We think these little birds, who have to eat so much, are escaping big rain storms because they can’t get enough feeding time in to meet their energy needs.
 What we want to know now is whether it is possible for there to be too much rain for rainforest birds.
 We think that if so, it could be an important factor in shaping some of the differences in bird behavior and looks between places in the tropics.

 Since 2016, we’ve been studying the White-ruffed manakins at Parque Nacional Volcán Tenorio.
-Grad student Elsie Shogren is leading this work, asking how precipitation and competition among males may affect the display behavior of White-ruffed manakins.
+Grad student Elsie Shogren is leading this work, asking how precipitation and competition among males may affect the manakin dances.
 One of the ways we study these birds is by marking each one with a unique combination of colored bands on their legs.
 Here is a little video of that process… from this little manakin’s perspective, we think it might feel like an alien abduction!

 We think that White-ruffed Manakins are super cool and very cute.
 But we have friends (other researchers) who would argue that “their” manakins are even more amazing!
 Check out our YouTube playlist of manakin videos!
 You can also find out more about many other species of manakins and the research being done by our network of collaborators all over the Americas.
 If you’d like to learn more about the birds of Volcan Tenorio park, here are two posters we created that hangs at the entrance.